denis-beurive/bouncy-castle-examples/app-pgp-keygen/README.md

 # Description

-Illustrates the generation of the PGP keys.
+Illustrates the generation of the PGP keys and key rings.

 # Dependencies